wp-plugins/contact-us-by-lord-linus/readme.txt

 1. Go to your plugin settings and enable the plugin.
 1. In the sidebar you will have a new section called 'Contact Us' navigate there and set your preferences.
 1. Insert [LORDLINUS_CONTACT_FORM] shortcode in any post, page or widget, you can also use this markup'
+1. Insert [LORDLINUS_CONTACT_WIDGET] shortcode to your widget, a contact us menu will be float on left side:
 1. If you are not recieving emails, you may need to turn off Allow Comments on the page where you place [LORDLINUS_CONTACT_FORM].

 == Screenshots ==